 It may be too late to protect your ears from the damage of loud sounds, but there are several roads you can go down to bring back the hearing you lost in artificial ways.
 One example would be electro-acoustic implants.
 This is an option for those who cannot be helped with a hearing aid.

 These implants are placed inside the ear where an external sound is converted into electrical energy and sent into an electrode in the cochlea.
 The combination of electrical and acoustic prompts is sent to the brain to comprehend.

 Low frequencies bypass the electrical system in place and are sent directly to the brain.
 Hearing aids are still an option but must be specifically fitted to the individual.

 Ones with a more open canal path help with the distinction between low and high-frequency sounds.
 If a proper hearing test is not conducted, the hearing aids given may over amplify the low frequency sounds to the point where hearing yourself talk can be distracting.

 You can take the standard steps to protect your hearing daily.
 If you ever feel ringing in your ears or have difficulty talking over a sound, you are probably in an environment that is too loud for your hearing.
-By wearing hearing aids or limiting you exposure to these loud sounds, you can stave off the effects of high frequency hearing loss as long as possible!
+By wearing hearing aids or limiting your exposure to these loud sounds, you can stave off the effects of high-frequency hearing loss as long as possible!